Abhiramon/abhiramon.github.io/index.md

 ### About me

-I'm currently a fifth-year Computer Science student at <a href="https://www.iiitb.ac.in">IIIT Bangalore</a> with Data Science specialization.
-I'm passionate about research in Artificial Intelligence.
+I am a Computer Science Ph.D. student at the University of Texas at Dallas.
+My current research is on automated logical reasoning in natural language.
 I love building applications to empower machines and simplify human lives.
 I spend my free time playing music (guitar, keyboard), soccer and exploring new places!

 ### Projects